 How will participation affect future medical care?

 Participation will not affect regular medical care in the future.
-If you/your child stops taking part, you/they may be asked to return to the clinic if needed for an ‘end-of-study assessment’.
+If you stop taking part, you may be asked to return to the clinic if needed for an ‘end-of-study assessment’.
 Participants with ongoing medical issues may be followed until the issue is resolved or medically stable.

 Is this helpful?